AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/03_default_function_arguments.md

 } = {}
 ```

-If we don't default our argument Object to an empty Object, and we were to try and run `calculatePrice()` we would get:
+If we don't default our argument Object to an empty Object, and we were to try and run `calculatePrice()`, we would get:

 ```JavaScript
 Cannot destructure property `total` of 'undefined' or 'null'.